nevans-git/movie-sagas/INSTRUCTIONS.md

 ## Notes

+-----BACKEND------------
 ### Genres
 We've given you some starter genres in the database.
 Feel free to change or add some with Postico.
-You'll need to write out the whole GET flow to get the genres from your database to your client.
+[UNSURE(genre.router.js...index.js...MovieListView.jsx)] You'll need to write out the whole GET flow to get the genres from your database to your client.

 ### Movies
 We've added some movie posters in the `public/images` folder, and the database is set up to use them.